 - Within my Budget

 - Buying a house that is too expensive for a person’s income was one of the core reasons for the real estate crash of the 2000’s.
-People were being convinced to buy houses that were way too much for them to afford and then everything exploded.
+People were being convinced to buy houses they couldn’t afford and then … everything exploded.

 - I had a budget and I stuck to it.
 I had some money saved for a down payment (which I ended up not using), a solid job and a good grasp of what I could afford.

-Back then I used Zip Realty (but prefer Redfin now) because their realtors would pay you part of their fee as a refund.
+Back then I used Zip Realty (but prefer Redfin and Zillow now) because their realtors would pay you part of their fee as a refund.
 They also had a great online search tool (by 2007 standards).
-I looked for multi-units, condos, and single family houses.
-I searched DC & MD trying to find a place.
+I looked for multi-units, condos, and single-family houses.
+I searched DC and Maryland trying to find a future rental property.

 I learned a lot just visiting houses and talking to realtors.
-You start to understand what determines prices.
-Stuff like floorplans, neighborhoods, renovations needed, etc. I saw triplexes missing a ceiling, duplexes in the hood, and condos with insane H.O.A.
-(Home Owner’s Association) fees.
+You start to understand what determines prices: things like floorplans, square footage, neighborhoods, renovations needed, etc. I saw triplexes missing a ceiling, duplexes in the hood, and condos with insane H.O.A.
+(Homeowners Association) fees.
 Each taught me something and helped hone my search.

 - What will it rent for and will it cover my mortgage?